Multi-color XFEL pulses with variable color separation and time delay for multi-frame diffraction imaging: Conclusion and discussion

-In summary, this method employs the whole electron beam combined with split undulators in OK-SASE mode to generate four-color XFEL pulses with adjustable time delay and wavelength separation, which can be used to validate diffraction images.
-Additionally, the multi-stage OK configurations can be applied to other multi-color schemes, speeding up the saturation of each color.
-This approach is expected to provide a better foundation for designing sample-specific light sources tailored to dynamic imaging experiments for XFEL users.
-Nevertheless, multi-color X-ray pulses could enable applications in multi-color pump-probe experiments, nonlinear X-ray spectroscopy, multi-wavelength anomalous diffraction, and other multi-wavelength techniques.
+The multi-stage OK configuration can also be extended to other multi-color approaches, such as fresh-slice operation, where it can further enhance FEL gain and enable higher peak power or shorter pulses.
+In particular, under low-charge operation, where fresh-slice manipulation becomes challenging, the full-beam scheme combined with OK may still provide a practical route to two-color FEL generation.
+Overall, the proposed scheme is expected to provide a better foundation for designing sample-specific light sources tailored to dynamic imaging experiments for XFEL users, with its multi-color X-ray pulses enabling applications such as multi-color pump-probe experiments, nonlinear X-ray spectroscopy, multi-wavelength anomalous diffraction, and other multi-wavelength techniques.
 Collectively, these capabilities provide a robust framework for exploring microscopic mechanisms in ultrafast science.